techno-tim/littlelink-server/README.md

 # 🔗 LittleLink-Server

 This project is based on the great work from [littlelink](https://github.com/sethcottle/littlelink) It takes the same simple approach to a link page and hosts it within a NodeJS server with React Server Side Rendering, containerized for you to use.
 Now, customizing `LittleLink` with `littlelink-server` is as easy as passing in some environment variables.
-If you need help configuring this, please see [this video that explains everything](https://www.youtube.com/watch?v=42SqfI_AjXU).
+If you need help configuring this, please see [this video that explains everything](https://www.youtube.com/watch?v=42SqfI_AjXU) and a live example at [technotim.live](https://technotim.live/).

 # 🚀 Getting Started